Skip to content

 --tui Enable interactive TUI mode (foreground only, mutually exclusive with --detach)

---port, -p Override API port (otherwise dynamic)
+--api-port, -p Override API server port (otherwise dynamic)

---no-proxy Disable HTTPS proxy even if configured
+--no-proxy Disable proxy even if configured

 Examples: